sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

 sort -R docs/AE_docs/non-bugs.txt | head -n 50 | parallel "echo ; echo {}; echo ===; cd {}; make provez3; cd -" |& tee ~/Junk/log
 ```

-In order to run the entire SIV pileline (and hence to reproduce the
+In order to run the entire SIV pipeline (and hence to reproduce the
     verification conditions file)
 ```
 cd ~/Github/validating-binary-decompilation/tests/single_instruction_translation_validation/mcsema/
-sort -R docs/AE_docs/non-bugs.txt | head -n 4 > /tmp/sample.txt    # Select 4 random cases; Change it to any numer of random selection
+sort -R docs/AE_docs/non-bugs.txt | head -n 4 > /tmp/sample.txt    # Select 4 random cases; Change it to any number of random selection
 ../../scripts/run_batch_siv.sh /tmp/sample.txt 1 |& tee ~/Junk/log # If the guest machine is configured with more CPUs and RAM (>8GB), then the
-                                                                   # reviewer is encouraged to fire more paralle runs (by changing 1 to a higher number)
+                                                                   # reviewer is encouraged to fire more parallel runs (by changing 1 to a higher number)
 ```

 #### Reproducing bugs